timzimm/jaxsp/README.md

 </figure>
 <br/><br/>

-The result is an effective, and efficient surrogate model for the ULDM wave function in for spherical symmetric systems.
+The result is an effective, and efficient surrogate model for the ULDM wave function for spherical symmetric systems.
 We refer to [our paper](#citing-jaxsp) for an in depth exposition of jaxsp's underlying assumptions, physics and application to DM modelling in dwarf spheroidal galaxies.

 jaxsp is built on [jax](https://github.com/google/jax).
 Any computation